What is Night Shift mode on Mac?

 - Press Run.

-Night Shift can be great, particularly when your eyes are tired – the warmer light is much less harsh on them than cold blue light.
+Night Shift can be great, particularly when your eyes are tired — the warmer light is much less harsh on them than cold blue light.
 However, it does make colors look different.
-So you wouldn’t want to have it on while you’re editing photographs or video.
+So, you wouldn’t want to have it on while you’re editing photographs or videos.
 Also, you can’t deactivate it for specific apps or Mission Control desktops — it’s all or nothing.
-For tasks that involve writing, or working with spreadsheets, however, it’s excellent.
+For tasks that involve writing or working with spreadsheets, however, it’s excellent.

-Night Shift is a very useful feature than can make it easier for your eyes to focus on your Mac’s display late in the evening.
+Night Shift is a very useful feature that can make it easier for your eyes to focus on your Mac’s display late in the evening.
 It also reduces the risk of disrupting your body clock and interfering with your sleep, which can lead to health problems.
-It’s very easy to use and there are options for how warm the screen becomes when it’s on, as well as for scheduling when it starts and stops.
+It’s very easy to use, and there are options for how warm the screen becomes when it’s on as well as scheduling when it starts and stops.